Mondays aren’t all bad, you know.

 - The peanut sauce will store in the fridge for at least a week.
 The burgers can be frozen (after baking and cooling) for a couple weeks.

-Notes: 1) To make the burgers soy-free, use coconut aminos in place of the tamari or simply omit it all together.
-2) To make this recipe nut-free, omit the peanuts in the burgers and use sunflower seeds instead.
+- To make this recipe nut-free, omit the peanuts in the burgers and use sunflower seeds instead.
 For the peanut sauce, you can probably use sunflower seed butter instead of the peanut butter, but you will likely have to adjust the other ingredients to taste since its more bitter than peanut butter.

 Nutrition Information(click to expand)